-aminer.)
-(Rev. F. W. Quilter, M.A
+(Rev. F. W. Quilter, M.A., Examiner.)

-The questions on this subject were mainly drawn from Words," a book well worthy of introduction into all our ch's admirable work "On the Study of perior Schools.
+The questions on this subject were mainly drawn from Trench's admirable work "On the Study of Words," a book well worthy of introduction into all our Superior Schools.
 Carandini, Garrett, and Carter acquitted themselves very creditably.
-1